nwrenger/schiller-db/README.md

 It's developed by using intern Server Calls, JS and Bootstrap (for the UI).
 I don't use any JS Webdev Framework like React.js (could be a bad idea).
 The code of [main.js](static/main.js) is really messy and could/should be refactored (won't probably ever done, but when you like to do that Open a Pull Request!).

-A Picutre of the Main Page:
+A Picture of the Main Page:

 <img src="images/website.png" alt="Database Schema" width=900/>